BPalhano/NasaSPaceAppsChallenge/Database/REDME.md

 1. Download the file ```Nasa_Space_Apps_Challenge_Database.zip``` from the link provided;
 2. Unzip the dataset in the same dependency as ```NASA_DSCOVR_Challenge_Dataset.ipynb```;
-3. Execute the cells of the jupyter notebook.
+3. Execute the cells of the Jupyter notebook.

-The generated database is available on the same link provided with the name ```Database_solution.csv```.
+The generated database is available on the link provided with the name ```Database_solution.csv```.